Xing-CHEN18/Xing-CHEN18.github.io/about.md

 ---

 Hi!
 I am currently a postdoc at Mixed Unit Of Physics CNRS/Thales, Palaiseau, France.
-Before that, I did my PhD graduate at Université Paris-Saclay (UPSACLAY) and at Beihang University.
+Before that, I did my PhD at Université Paris-Saclay (UPSACLAY) and at Beihang University.
 I was co-supervised by [Damien Querlioz](https://sites.google.com/site/damienquerlioz), [Dafiné Ravelosona](http://integnano.c2n.u-psud.fr/?page_id=146) at [Center for Nanoscience and Nanotechnology](https://www.c2n.universite-paris-saclay.fr/en/), attached to UPSACLAY.

 Out of research, I am also interested in drawing, listening to podcasts, hiking, etc. I am also learning piano and skating board now!